 and are the fastest growing segment of the American sheep industry.

-In fact, the Katahdin, an American breed of hair sheep is one of the most popular breeds of sheep in the U.S. Interest in hair sheep genetics is also developing in Australia,
+In fact, the Katahdin, an American breed of hair sheep, now leads all US sheep breeds in registration numbers and transfers.
+Interest in hair sheep is also developing in Australia,

 Europe, and the United Kingdom.